What is Plasma?

 Share Your Story

-A good place to start is to share your connection to plasma.
+A good place to start is sharing your connection to plasma.
 Are you a patient with GBS, CIDP, or a variant, such as MMN?
 Have you received infusions of IVIG or frequently rely on plasma-based products to treat your condition?
 Are you a consistent plasma donor and know what the process is like?
 In 1-2 paragraphs, write a concise story highlighting how plasma has impacted your life.
-Compliment the post with images related to you or your experience.
+Compliment the post with images related to you or your experience

 Engage with the Foundation’s Plasma Content